 The Community Resource Specialist provides information and referrals to people in need of health and human service information.
 Primary responsibilities include responding to inbound calls, emails, text and chats, as well as conducting outbound follow-up calls as appropriate.
 The Community Resource Specialist will support a variety of human service initiatives including county homeless hotlines, utility payment assistance programs and disaster response.

-Learn more about this position by reading a full job description.
-Interested applicants should contact Telesearch at 973.335.1900 for more information or to submit an application.
+Learn more about this position by reading the full job description.
+Interested applicants can contact Wilda Traverso at 973.946.8462 or firstname.lastname@example.org for more information or to submit a resume for consideration.